 This policy applies to total site tour length and it is not affected by a promotion from resident inspector to senior resident inspector at a site.

-Resident inspectors should not be assigned to a different location within the first four years after relocating unless specifically approved by the based on identified agency needs.
+Resident inspectors should not be assigned to a different location within the first four years after relocating unless specifically approved by the DEDM based on identified agency needs.

 2630-08 BASIC REQUIREMENTS FOR INSPECTION PROGRAM